 So as they Fish they teach us the Way to Pray, which is to say, fish to save, for ALL on Earth are fragile and ALL on Earth need us to Pray, to Serve, so in our own turn—We may save and with our Savior stay …

+As a professional woodcarver, and not knowing how long we would be quarantined, I realized I needed to do a woodcarving—carving has always acted as a grounding effect for me.
 And I knew it would need to be a carving that would speak to the Pandemic, but also that which I believe brought on the Pandemic—an imbalance in the mode in which we live with Nature, the destruction of the cosmos!
 Impending climate collapse!

-The Question is, are we—the Human Species—continuing to cause this imbalance and if so, can we correct it?
+The Question is, are we—the Human Species—continuing to cause this imbalance, and if so, can we correct it?

 This Question is the essence of the message of the carving.

-We see our modern-day Adam pondering this question shown more as his temptation—recalling the original story of the Garden of Eden.
+We see our modern-day Adam pondering this question, shown more as his temptation—recalling the original story of the Garden of Eden.

 Eve and Adam